stevekinney/idea-box/README.md

 };
 ```

-I'm also nesting it in an object with the key of ideas, that way Rails gets it as `params[:ideas]`.
+I'm also nesting it in an object with the key of idea, that way Rails gets it as `params[:idea]`.

 I can also implement an `updateIdea` that will prepare an AJAX request with whatever the current state of the object is in `app/assets/javascripts/idea_actions.js`.